carlosdgerez/mynetworklab1/README.md

 3. **Network Connectivity Issues:**
    - Ensure all VMs are on the same private network.
    - Verify firewall rules inside VMs (e.g., using `ufw`).

 ---

 ## **Contributing**

 Feel free to fork this repository and submit pull requests to improve the setup or add new features.
+## Improvements
+- I still working on a provider for each nachine that update the /etc/hosts to configure the allocated ip addresses.
+- Must start soon to implement Playbooks on Ansible.
+- A Vagrant provianter for Ansible or a puppet deployment of Ansible?
 ---

 ## **License**